carefulcomputer/node-red-contrib-settings-vault/README.md

 #### Structure

-Configuration values are organized hierarchically by groups.
-Each group contains related settings:
+You can store multiple groups of settings in a single vault.
+Each group contains related properties.

+**Example:** A vault named "Production Settings" could contain separate groups for different services:

 ```
 Vault: "Production Settings"